nanand06/BostonHacksProject/README.md

 # BostonHacksProject

-This tool is a Real-Time video-to-text transcription Google extension that transcribes across multiple languages.
+This tool is a real-time video-to-text transcription Google extension that can be used to transcribe text across multiple languages.